“Get in touch with us to discuss how we can best support you.”

 - Referral from any member of New College’s Welfare Team

 - Referral from a member of the JCR or MCR Welfare or Disabilities Officers.

 Deliveries may be made during term-time staffed hours only, 9 am till 5 pm, Mondays to Fridays.
 Deliveries are generally possible during vacations too, but hours may vary, so please contact the Library to check.

 Deliveries will generally be made within two working hours of the request, with every effort made to ensure that requests received before 4.30 pm are delivered on the same day.
 Requests should normally be made by email to New College Library.
 If items are required urgently then students should call the Library on 01865 279580 and ask for an expedited delivery.
 Library staff will make every effort to meet such requests where practicable.

 Books will normally be delivered to the Porters’ Lodge unless otherwise arranged with that student.
 Deliveries may be made within College grounds only.
 Returns should be made to the Lodge unless otherwise agreed.
 Students who benefit from the delivery/return system remain liable at all times for the care and timely return of Library books in the same way as any other student does.

-A range of equipment is kept in the entrance hall of New College Library and may be used by students within the Library:
+A range of equipment is kept in the entrance hall of New College Library, and some stationery is available from the entrance hall stairway, and both may be used by students within the Library: